DiegoAscanio/container-aulas-cefetmg/README.md

 3. Open your browser and go to: http://localhost:6080/

 4. Drop any needed files at ~/sandbox-aulas so you can access them from the docker container.
-Also, if you need to save any files inside the docker container, save it into the /sandbox-aulas folder.
+Also, if you need to save any files inside the docker container, save it into the /sandbox-aulas folder otherwise any modifications will be wiped when you close your container.

-At the present state we have only arduino IDE installed.
+At the present moment we only have arduino IDE installed.
 If you need any other software, please open an issue at.